-Ministry of Advanced Education Approval
+Ministry of Post-Secondary Education and Future Skills Approval

-Following the approval of the Board of Governors, New Program proposals must be reviewed and approved by the Ministry of Advanced Education before they can be offered by the University.
+Following the approval of the Board of Governors, New Program proposals must be reviewed and approved by the Ministry of Post-Secondary Education and Future Skills before they can be offered by the University.

-In order to seek Ministry of Advanced Education Approval, proponents must complete a Stage 1 Review for New Degree Proposals form, which can be obtained from the Office of the Provost and Vice-President, Academic.
+In order to seek Ministry of Post-Secondary Education and Future Skills approval, proponents must complete a Stage 1 Review for New Degree Proposals form, which can be obtained from the Office of the Provost and Vice-President, Academic.

 The Office of the Provost and Vice-President Academic will submit the proposal to the Ministry, including the Stage 1 Review form and the documentation used in the university approval process.
-Further information about Ministry approval is available at: http://vpacademic.ubc.ca/program-approval-process/new-degree-program-proposals/.
+Further information about Ministry approval is available at: https://academic.ubc.ca/vpa-initiatives/new-program-proposals.